SerNet/verinice/README.md

   GitHub mirror

 # How to build
-To build the Verinice client, client update site, server and report designer all at once execute the following command:
+To build the Verinice client, client update site and server all at once execute the following command:

 	./mvnw -Dtycho.disableP2Mirrors=true clean verify

-To see where the Verinice client, client update site, server and report designer build artifacts can then be found read the following sections.
+To see where the Verinice client, client update site and server build artifacts can then be found read the following sections.

 If you want to skip the junit tests you need to add the `-Dmaven.antrun.skip=true` parameter.